otium99/.NET-MAUI-issues-reproductions/README.md

-# .NET MAUI Error Reproductions
+# .NET MAUI Issues Reproductions

 This repository is designed to reproduce issues in .NET MAUI for investigation and resolving.